yopem/nisomnia/README.md

 # IMPROVMENT:
 - [ ] add limit / perPage option to search route
-- [ ] remove topic type
+- [x] remove topic type
 - [ ] make movie release date not optional
 - [ ] add red * to all required label
 - [ ] fix dashboard-add-* component types
+- [x] rename movie.status to movie.ariringStatus
-- [ ] rename movie.status to movie.ariringStatus and add status to all post type
+- [ ] add status to all post type
 - [ ] change | in meta title with -
 - [ ] remove all Source: IMDB and only add for movie that have sourced by IMDB ID
+- [ ] remove all not found placeholder and use suspense instead